sensel/morph-docs/docs/morph.md

 * _Yellow_: The device is in update mode (this means you should open the Sensel App and update the firmware on your device)
 * _Purple_: The device is communicating through the Developer's Cable (you won't see this unless you're using the Developer's Cable from the Innovator’s Kit)
 * _Red_: Indicates a low battery or powering off device.
 To turn off the Morph, press and hold the power button for 5 seconds.
 After 2 seconds the red LED will turn on.
 Wait until the LED turns off before releasing the power button.

+#### Strip
+There is a strip of 24 white LEDs.
+These light up when areas are pressed on the Overlays and can be controlled with the API.

 ### Button
 Use to power the device on/off and put in Bluetooth pairing mode.